vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 **Error Responses** <br>

 There are certainly a number of valid ways to design error response content.
-General recommendations would be to a list of errors so that multiple errors could be returned if multiple aspects of the request failed validation.
+General recommendations would be to provide errors as list so that multiple errors could be returned if multiple aspects of the request failed validation.
 Also, it can be beneficial for each error to have a `code` and `subcode` attribute.
 Having a `subcode` attribute can help mitigate the creation of a new version of the API since the creation of a new code value could be considered a non-backward compatible change.
 A `description` may also be needed if a localized (based on the `accept-language` header) needs to be provided.

+**Example**
 ``` json
 [
   {